 Welcome to the Financial Close Blog for MindStream Analytics!
 The purpose of this weekly blog is to increase awareness of the environment, trends, products, and solutions pertinent to the Financial Close

 spectrum.
 The blog will touch on multiple functional and technical areas around Financial Consolidation, Financial and Management Reporting, Account Reconciliation, Close Management and Workflow, and much

+more across industry/vendor specific and industry/vendor agnostic.
 We hope that this will give you food for thought, as well as some Best Practices and the peak of your interest.
 Let us know what more

 REPORTING - FOOD FOR THOUGHT